eppic/kaeswurm-astro/README.md

 # Kaeswurm.de

-A fully functional website that is in use by Astrid Kaeswurm. https://kaeswurm.de/
+A fully functional website that is in use by Astrid Kaeswurm.
+Fully made in Astro. https://kaeswurm.de/

 ## Screenshots